gaboisleno/taxes-app/src/main/webapp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Eslint instalation

+`ng add @angular-eslint/schematics`

+Personally I like to configure eslint to avoid explicit any error.
+In rules add:
+`"@typescript-eslint/no-explicit-any": "off",`

+## Husky

+`npm install --save-dev husky npx husky init`
+The init command simplifies setting up husky in a project.
+It creates a pre-commit script in .husky/ and updates the prepare script in package.json.
+Modifications can be made later to suit your workflow.

+## Pettier

+`npm install --save-dev prettier`
+To do this, we’ll create a file named .prettierrc in the root of the project directory